Gambit (Marvel Comics): 2010s

 While in space, their honeymoon is interrupted when they receive a message from Kitty Pryde about a secret package that they must find, however, the unknown package involves the Shi'ar Empire and several others are after it as well.
-They soon discover that the package is actually Xandra, who is the bio-engineered daughter of Xavier and Lilandra who can take any form at will.
+They soon discover that the package is actually Xandra, who is the bio-engineered daughter of Xavier and Lilandra Neramani.
 The newlyweds are soon caught by the Shi'ar but are able to free themselves, with the help of Cerise and the Starjammers they escape.
 Having read Rogue's mind, Xandra offers to fix her abilities so she can touch anyone, however, Rogue refuses, when Gambit questions her, she explains that the last time it happens, she never learned to control it herself.
 The ground is interrupted by the Imperial Guard and by Deathbird and a fight ensues.
-Realizing they're losing the fight, Xandra uses her abilities to make everything think she and Rogue were killed, after the Imperial Guard and Deathbird leave, they return, only to have Rogue's ability become uncontrollable as she can now absorb memories without touching anyone.
-Xandra explains that her powers have evolved, Rogue will have to learn to control it on her own, Gambit and Rogue return to Earth.
+Realizing they are losing the fight, Xandra uses her abilities to make everything think she and Rogue were killed after the Imperial Guard and Deathbird leave, they return, only to have Rogue's ability become uncontrollable as she can now absorb memories without touching anyone.
+Xandra explains that her powers have evolved, Rogue will have to learn to control them on her own, Gambit and Rogue return to Earth.

 Gambit and Rogue receive a mysterious gift, when they open it they are teleported into the Mojoverse.
 Mojo resets their lives by putting them in a Noir setting, however, due to Rogue's abilities she becomes self-aware, her abilities become unstable and ends up killing Remy in the process.
-This forces Mojo to constantly reset their lives to Fantasy, Western, Horror, Romance, Sci-Fi and Comedy.
+This forces Mojo to constantly reset their lives to Fantasy, Western, Horror, Romance, Sci-Fi, and Comedy.
 During a reality talk show, Gambit walks off and into a bar where he meets a mysterious woman who turns out to be Spiral.
 She restores his memory and makes Gambit an offer that if he steals something for her she will help Rogue with her powers and help them escape.
-Spiral meets Rogue in her mind where she explains to her that until she became self-aware of what her abilities should be doing, Rogue was subconsciously controlling her powers.
+Spiral meets Rogue in her mind where she explains to her that until she becomes self-aware of what her abilities should be doing, Rogue is subconsciously controlling her powers.